dllagl/oss_code/readme.md

 ## Introduction
 The OSS code can be used to simulate the dynamics of the energy states populations of organic molecules.
-Thanks to its relative simplicity, it can also easily be used to study the evolution of the photon density inside a resonator, from DFBs to VCSELs.
+Thanks to its relative simplicity, it can also easily be used to study the evolution of the photon density inside a resonator.
-Moreover, an original algorithm is implemented to evaluate the lasing regime (none, pulse, CW) in a given photophysical and optical configuration.
+Moreover, an algorithm is implemented to evaluate the lasing regime in precise photophysical and optical configurations.

 The details concerning the core of the equations and the different algorithms used in OSS are extensively discussed in the [white sheet](doc/whitesheet.pdf) of the project and in the cited [published papers](#useful-ressources).

 The project folder is structured as follows:
-- Python scripts : contain the source code of the project
+- src : python scripts to run the proram
-- Refs : example of the output datas processed by the program for each available simulation.
+- refs : example of the output datas processed by the program for each available simulation.
-- Doc : whitesheet of the project and scientifics references to look over.
+- doc : whitesheet of the project and scientifics references to look over.

 ## Copyright and license
 The OSS project is licensed under the GNU General Public License version 3.
 The details of this license can be found in the file `LICENSE.md`.